A Basic, Manual, Radio Sound Effects Kit

 samplers (devices that trigger pre-recorded sounds) much for

-live radio gigs--even though I host the
+live radio gigs--even though I once hosted the

-Pad, one of the world's most foremost websites devoted
+Kurzweil Launch Pad site, one of the world's most foremost websites devoted

 to the powerful Kurzweil samplers.
 In this article I'll